 McCormick does NOT participate in the Northwestern pre-registration process.

 Unless you are in a dual program that participates in pre-registration, please ignore the pre-registration appointment times.

 Students in programs participating in pre-registration should meet with their adviser and submit their study plan prior to their pre-registration appointment.
 If students do not do this, their hold may not be lifted in time for their pre-registration appointment.

 CAESAR prevents students from registering for classes with a time conflict.
-Students who must register for time-conflicting courses are to complete the Registration Time Conflict Permission Form, available in our Academic Services Office or the Registrar’s Office in Rebecca Crown.
+Students who must register for time-conflicting courses are to complete the Registration Time Conflict Permission Form, available in our Undergraduate Engineering Office or the Registrar’s Office in Rebecca Crown.

 This form requires the signature of the instructors of both courses.
 Once completed, the form should be taken to the University Registrar’s Office for processing.